marijnh/Eloquent-JavaScript/18_http.md

 {{index "for attribute", "id attribute", focus, "label (HTML tag)", labeling}}

-The `<label>` tag is used to associate a piece of text with an input ((field)).
-Its `for` attribute should refer to the `id` of the field.
-Clicking the label will activate the field, which focuses it and toggles its value when it is a checkbox or radio button.
+The `<label>` tag associates a piece of document with an input ((field)).
+Clicking anywhere on the label will activate the field, which focuses it and toggles its value when it is a checkbox or radio button.

 {{index "input (HTML tag)", "multiple-choice"}}

-A ((radio button)) is
-similar to a checkbox, but it's implicitly linked to other radio buttons with the same `name` attribute so that only one of them can be active at any time.
+A ((radio button)) is similar to a checkbox, but it's implicitly linked to other radio buttons with the same `name` attribute so that only one of them can be active at any time.

 ```{lang: "text/html"}
 Color: